Different Types of Gum Surgery

 This procedure is recommended when the tooth height is inadequate for a crown.
 The surgeon reshapes the gums and bone around the concerned tooth to create more crown height.
 The gums are sutured to allow uneventful healing.
 Sometimes, crown lengthening is carried out to create symmetrical gum proportions for a beautiful smile during a smile makeover procedure.

 In cases of gum recession around teeth or gum deficiency around implants, a soft tissue graft is recommended.
 The surgeon typically harvests a small piece of gum tissue from the roof of the mouth and grafts it at the deficient site.

-→ Soft tissue Grafts for Teeth Recession: In case of recession, teeth can become sensitive due to root exposure and it may also pose some esthetic challenges.
-Soft tissue grafts cover the area of gum recession and it prevents and further recession if the site was left untreated.
+→ Soft-tissue Grafts for Teeth Recession: In case of recession, teeth can become sensitive due to root exposure and it may also pose some esthetic challenges.
+Soft tissue grafts cover the area of gum recession and prevent and further recession if the site was left untreated.

 → Soft Tissue Grafts for Implants: When an implant site has soft tissue deficiency, it needs improvement with soft tissue grafting.
 This may be done before implant placement, at the time of the placement, or at a later stage depending on the case demands.